8ctavio/vergil/apps/docs/src/composables/extendedCustomRef.md

 - **`initial`**: Value to normalize into the ref to be extended.
 - **`accessor`**: Custom `value` property accessor.
 - **`extension`**: Extension object or callback that returns extension object.
-The extension object keys represent the names of the properties to be defined while its values represent the properties' initial values or descriptors.
+The extension object keys represent the names or symbols of the properties to be defined while its values represent the properties' initial values or descriptors.

 #### Return value